Evolutionary Economics ... Dixieland Jazz ... there is an evolutionary explanation for everything ... any interest?

 ... but the penny has to drop!

-... and if they do the implications are shattering ... shattering because Darwin's insight described change & survival progress as a process of weeding out failures and not the design of good works ... !
+... and when they do the implications are shattering ... shattering because Darwin's insight described change & survival progress as a process of weeding out failures and not the design of good works!

-Natural selection was emphatically economic; relentless cutting losses and chasing profits ... a creation process.
+Natural selection is emphatically economic; relentless cutting losses and chasing profits ... a creation process.